Among several other factors, Volvo car insurance costs depend on which Volvo model you drive.

 History and facts about Volvo

-Volvo – which fittingly is translated as “I roll,” in Swedish – was established in 1927 by Assar Gabrielsson and Gustav Larson in Gothenburg.
+Volvo, the Swedish term for 'I roll' - was established in 1927 by Assar Gabrielsson and Gustav Larson in Gothenburg.

-Their goal was to produce a car able to stand up to the rigours of Sweden’s rough roads and cold temperatures.
+Their goal was to produce a car that could stand up to the rigours of Sweden’s rough roads and cold temperatures.
 Safety features and accident protection have always been a key priority in Volvo car designs from the 1920s until the present day.

-Volvo was bought by the Ford group in the 1999 and is now owned by a Chinese Group called, Geely.
+Volvo was bought by the Ford group in 1999 and is now owned by a Chinese Group called Geely.

-The 1990s also marked a key turning point in the Volvo’s car design with the introduction of the sleek and more rounded designs of the Volvo S40 and V40.
+The 1990s also marked a key turning point in the Volvo’s car design.
+This is when sleek and more rounded designs of the Volvo S40 and V40 were introduced.
 Both are a long way removed from Volvo’s old ‘boxy’ designs.